Azure/iot-edge-object-model/README.md

 ## Tests
 The library utilizes [Jest](https://jestjs.io/) for unit tests and code coverage calculation.
 Unit tests reside adjacent to production files and are demarcated with a .spec.ts[x] extension.

-## Packaging
-The library utilizes [webpack](https://webpack.js.org/) for packaging.
-The deployment package ships with all TypeScript definitions and a small bundle (e.g. less than 20KB).

 ## Contributing
 The IoT UPX team welcomes suggestions, bug reports, and contributions.
 Our contributing guidelines are available [here](./contributing.md).
 Notably, the team intends to keep this library focused on easing the challenges of displaying and editing deployment manifests.